Communication runs our world.

-To achieve this, my coaching focuses on a combination of psychological warfare against your contaminated thinking (it's a lot more fun and less scary than it might sound;), combined with tasks and practical exercises that will help you expand your comfort zone easily, learn new social skills, and start creating new results for yourself immediately after your very first session.
+To achieve all of this, my communication coaching focuses on a combination of psychological warfare against your contaminated thinking (it’s a lot more fun and less scary than it might sound), combined with tasks and practical exercises that will help you expand your comfort zone, learn new social skills, and start creating new results for yourself immediately after your very first session.

 “I’ve experienced getting a better self-esteem, better social skills and confidence, and more drive.
 This isn’t as scary as one might first think, and throughout the process you easily develop a sense of achievement and a the feeling of ‘I can handle it’.” – Espen, former client.

 This is not the kind of thing that requires you to talk about things for weeks, months, or years before you start seeing change.
 Change happens the moment you start putting what you learn into practice.